-11. TREASURY MANAGEMENT
+11. Treasury management

-- 11.1 The Home Board sets a clear treasury management policy.
+11.1 The Home Group Board sets a clear treasury management policy.
 It considers and controls cash flows, investment strategies and borrowings both long and short term.
 Treasury Management provides a control over the financial security of Home Group.
-For further information on treasury management see: - 5.2 Financial Regulations
+For further information on treasury management see section 5.2 Financial Regulations.

-12. OPERATIONAL POLICIES
+12. Operational policies

-- 11.1 Operational policies and procedures in areas such as housing management, core practice and development are documented within a range of manuals, providing a framework of control in respect of day to day operations. - 11.2 The delegations of authority set out in the Delegated Authorities document set out financial and other limits within which colleagues must work to ensure appropriate internal control.
+- 12.1 Operational policies and procedures in areas such as housing management, core practice and development are documented within a range of manuals. providing a framework of control in respect of day to day operations. - 12.2 The delegations of authority set out in the Delegated Authorities details financial and other limits within which colleagues must work to ensure appropriate internal control.